Skip to main content

 UK

-Following a comprehensive procurement process, and extensive engagement with industry and stakeholders, Eville and Jones and Hallmark Meat Hygiene have both been successful in their bids to supply vets and meat inspectors for the delivery of Official Controls in meat plants.
+Following a detailed procurement and consultation process, Eville and Jones and Hallmark Meat Hygiene have been appointed to supply veterinarians and inspectors for official meat inspection controls in meat processing facilities.

 ASIA